 Trains from Geneva to Annemasse take only around 1h 10m.
 Depart from Genève Cornavin and arrive at Annemasse station.
 It's just a 10-minute walk down Avenue de la Gare to the middle of town.

 Another Swiss town, Nyon, on the shores of Lake Geneva, is a fascinating excursion destination, bringing you out of the city to experience traditional Switzerland.
 From atop Nyon Castle, you'll get magnificent views down to Lake Geneva, and can discover local history in the Nyon Castle Museum.

 Lake Geneva Museum (otherwise known as Musée du Léman) sits right on the edge of the lake, looking at the heritage of one of Europe's best-known bodies of water.
 Also be sure to visit Nyon Roman Museum, which delves into the town and region's ancient past.
 It includes treasures dug up in the local area, as well as exhibitions on life in Ancient Roman times.

 Trains from Geneva to Nyon only take around 15 minutes.
 Leave from Genève Cornavin and you'll arrive at Nyon station.
 This is right in the town centre, and just a 10-minute walk or so to the shores of the lake.

 When taking trains in Switzerland, most services are offered by SBB (Schweizerische Bundesbahnen, meaning Swiss Federal Railways).
-These super-efficient, economic trains offer excellent reliability for all your travel needs in the region.
+These super-efficient trains offer excellent reliability for all your travel needs in the region.
 Soak up history and culture at Zurich and Bern, or take the chance to visit nearby France.
-Either way, day trips from Geneva offer unforgettable experiences, so check out our website for train times and tickets to start planning your journey or find out more.
+Either way, day trips from Geneva offer unforgettable experiences, so check out our Switzerland train map for train times and tickets to start planning your journey around Switzerland.